What Is Matched Giving? 2026 UK Employer's Guide

 Setting the cap

 The cap is the lever that lets you start cautiously and ramp up.
-Common starting points:
+Practical starting points based on disclosed UK employer policies:

 - Conservative: £100/year per employee